wellcomecollection/wellcomecollection.org/catalogue/webapp/pages/PROGRESS_NOTES.md

 For now, if you need any additional help in identifying items from library collections, please email collections@wellcome.ac.uk.

 ## What’s next:
 Next we’ll be working to improve the relevance of your search results.
 We’re also working on improving the descriptive data, physical details and location information, and the data that allows you to filter your search by year.
-And more items will be available to browse e.g. manuscripts, audio, video, journals and multi-volume books.
+We will be making more items available including audio, video and multi-volume books.

 # Get involved
 We want to share our work in progress with you, and to get your feedback throughout the development.